DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip.Convolution()`, a gateway to the three implementations of the convolution.

 ### Changed functionality

+- `dip.IncoherentOTF()` now takes output image sizes as first argument, instead of taking the output image.
+It now returns the output image.

+- `dip.IncoherentPSF()` no longer takes the output image as an input argument, instead returning a new image of appropriate sizes.

 (See also changes to *DIPlib*.)